 Prosecutors in North Carolina work aggressively to convict defendants charged with child abuse.
 To protect your rights, your family and potentially your freedom, you will need a knowledgeable and understanding criminal defense lawyer in your corner to fight fiercely for you.

-Schedule a free consultation with the experienced legal team at Kurtz & Blum today.
+Schedule a free consultation with the experienced legal team at Kurtz & Blum, PLLC today.
 Our Raleigh child abuse defense lawyers will carefully review your case, answer your questions and provide an honest assessment of all defense options available to you.

 Child Abuse Defense Video Transcript